stjepanDeveloper/pair-extraordinaire-achievement/README.md

 IMPORTANT --- To get the achievement you need to become a collaborator on the repository.
 You can do this by commenting your Github email or username by which I can invite you to collaborate.
 After you accept the collaboration request you can follow the instructions below.

-## Introduction

-Welcome to the Pair Extraordinaire project!
-This initiative aims to help beginner programmers gain recognition in the open-source community by earning the "Pair Extraordinaire" achievement.
-By contributing to this project, you'll learn the ins and outs of GitHub collaboration.

 ## How to Get the Achievement

 ### Step 1: Fork the Repository